Is The Behavior At My Workplace Sexual Harassment?

-Sexual harassment is unlawful and should never be tolerated.
-However, it’s not always easy to identify conduct that rises to the level of harassment.
-How do you know if you’ve been a victim of sexual harassment?
-Let’s take a closer look.
+Sexual harassment is against the law, and no employer should tolerate it in the workplace.
+However, it is not always easy to identify behavior that rises to the legal standards of harassment.
+How do you know if you are a victim of sexual harassment?
+Let’s take a look:

-In order for a claim of hostile environment due to sexual harassment to succeed, a court must find that the harassing conduct was severe and pervasive.
-Courts will consider things such as:
+For a claim of a hostile work environment caused by sexual harassment to be successful, a court must determine that the conduct in question was severe and pervasive.
+In Texas, courts consider factors that include:

 - The frequency of the conduct

-- The effect of the harassment on the victim’s job performance
+- The effect of the harassment on the victim’s performance

-- How the conduct affected the victim’s psychological well-being
+- How the conduct affected the victim’s emotional and psychological state

 Sexual harassment can be verbal, visual or physical.
 Verbal harassment may include sexual jokes, talking about sex acts or using profanity and derogatory words.